Girltec/alx-pre_course/README.md

 My first readme was fun,couldn't figure out it at first.
-But now, is so cool!.
+But now, is cool